ishaantewari/synthesizer-lab/README.md

 ## Instructions
 ### Run the program:
-Download `synthesizer-lab-program.zip` and unzip the file. open this unzipped file with Swift Playgrounds and enjoy! (requires Apple device)
+Download `synthesizer-lab-program.zip` and unzip the file.
+Open this unzipped file with Swift Playgrounds and enjoy!
+(Requires Apple device.)

 ### View the code
 Head into `synthesizer-lab-root` for access to all the files on any machine :)